Client: Violinist Joshua Bell

-Scope: 4,000 square feet; two floors and roof; formal entry and living space on top floor; bedrooms, office and media room below; planted roof terrace with spa, fireplace, pergola, outdoor shower and dining area.
+Scope: 4,000 sf; two floors and roof; formal entry and living space on top floor; bedrooms, office and media room below; planted roof terrace with spa, fireplace, pergola, outdoor shower, and dining area

 It was a straightforward request, and unlike any we’d heard: Look to a 300-year-old Gibson Stradivarius as a touchstone for a contemporary penthouse design.
 That was the starting point of our collaboration with Joshua Bell, who wanted to turn two floors and a roof of an old manufacturing plant into his New York home and salon in the Flatiron District.
 Bell was interested in replicating the richness and warmth of the violin’s woods, plus its graceful details—the shape of the f-holes, for example, and curves of the waist.
 Also important to him was creating a salon space for the performances he likes to host for friends on occasion and putting fireplaces on all three floors.

 We organized the spaces on the upper floor around a dramatic oxidized steel-and-glass stair situated along the east wall and leading to a rooftop atrium.
 Light pours through the atrium into the centrally located living room, which is defined by a change in the floor level and further separated from the adjacent dining and kitchen area by a limestone hearth.
 Two steps up, on the northern end, is the study, which Bell can convert to performance space; a proscenium curtain is there for dramatic effect.